-VISION San Francisco is a city where people with disabilities and older adults are valued, engaged, and living with dignity.
+VISION San Francisco is a city when and older adults are valued dignity.
 MISSION The Department of Disability and Aging Services supports the well-being, safety and independence of adults with disabilities, older people, and veterans.
-VALUES CompassionAccountabilityInclusion EquityInnovation
+VALUES CompassionAccountabilityInclusion Equity Innovation